It’s not easy dealing with a child rejecting one parent. Learn 5 out-of-the-box ways to respond when your toddler doesn’t want mom or dad.

 3. Avoid bending over backward

-It’s tempting to give in to your child, especially when she can throw epic tantrums.
-She’ll easily melt down every night because she wants you to tuck her into bed, not dad.
+She’ll easily melt down every night because she doesn’t want daddy to tuck her into bed—she wants you.
 After what seems like the longest fit you’ve ever seen, you finally relent to doing what she wants.

 But do this often enough and the message is clear: she’ll eventually get what she wants.

 Instead, avoid bending over backward to meet her unreasonable demands.
 Let’s say you’re washing the dishes and she wants a snack.
-She insists that you stop washing the dishes so you can pour her bowl of crackers, even though dad is right there, more than willing and able to do so.
+She insists that you stop washing the dishes so you can pour her bowl of crackers, even though Dad is right there, more than willing and able to do so.

 4. Offer alternatives